Maximizing the Diversity of Exposure in a Social Network: Related work

-\textbf{Influence Maximization.} Our problem is also related to work on influence maximization.
-Kempe et al.~\cite{kempe03} formalized the influence maximization problem and proposed two propagation models, the \emph{Independent Cascade} model and the \emph{Linear Threshold} model.
-These models were subsequently extended to handle the case of multiple competing campaigns in a network, e.g.~\cite{Bharathi2007competitive,Borodin2010,Valera15}.
-As other authors have suggested~\cite{Borodin2017, Aslay2015Viral, Aslay2017revenue, garimella17balancing}, we consider a \emph{central authority} selecting the seed set.
+\textbf{Influence maximization.} Our problem is also related to the work on influence maximization.
+Kempe et al.~\cite{kempe03} formalized the influence maximization problem and proposed two propagation models, the \emph{independent-cascade model} and the \emph{linear-threshold model}.
+These models were subsequently extended to handle the case of multiple competing campaigns in a network~\cite{Bharathi2007competitive,Borodin2010,Valera15}.
+As other authors have suggested, we consider a \emph{central authority} selecting the seed set~\cite{Borodin2017, Aslay2015Viral, Aslay2017revenue, garimella17balancing}.
 Our setting is related to social advertising~\cite{Aslay2015Viral, Aslay2017revenue}, which also considers item-aware propagation models, aiming to allocate ads so as to maximize the engagement of users.
-Techniques to provide scalable solutions for the influence maximization problem have been developed recently~\cite{borgs14, Cohen2014sketch,NguyenTD16,tang2015influence,tang14}.
-We extend such ideas to our setting, and obtain an algorithm that scales to very large datasets.
+Key to our work is the idea of \emph{reverse reachable sets} introduced by~\cite{borgs14}, which provides scalable solutions for the influence maximization problem.
+Subsequent works~\cite{Cohen2014sketch,NguyenTD16,tang2015influence,tang14} introduced techniques to improve upon this idea even further.
+We extend these ideas to our setting, and obtain an algorithm that scales to very large datasets.